 What to Order: Cantonese double-boiled soups

 What We Paid: HKD 103 for one set

 How to Get There: Take the MTR to Olympic station (Exit C5).
 Walk northeast on Cherry St. Make a sharp left on Tai Kok Tsui Rd then make an immediate right on Beech St. Soupreme will be on your right.

 * * * * *

 If pictures aren’t enough to whet your appetite, here’s a video of all 23 street food recommendations.

-You can refer to our 7-day Hong Kong / Macau itinerary on Sygic Travel to see exactly where each stall/restaurant is on a map.
-It includes all the attractions we visited in Hong Kong and Macau as well (yes, we did some sightseeing on this trip too. 😆 ).
+You can refer to our full 7-day Hong Kong / Macau itinerary on Sygic Travel to help you plan your trip.
+Aside from the 23 eateries on this list, it includes many other notable restaurants and attractions you can visit in Hong Kong and Macau.
 Sygic Travel is a free travel planning app that I use to plan all our trips.
 You can read more about it by going to my Sygic Travel post.

 To make it even easier for you, you can download a copy of our Hong Kong / Macau eat-inerary in editable Word format by subscribing to our newsletter below.
 It includes each stall’s address, name in Chinese, closest MTR station, specialty, and estimated cost.
 You’ll receive the download link via email shortly after as you click “subscribe”.

 Thanks for reading and have an awesome time trying Michelin Hong Kong’s 2016 street food recommendations! 😀